Groovy

 getStackTraceString()

 Returns the entire StackTrace of an occurred error as a string.
-The closure "getStackTraceString()" requires a parameter with the type java.lang.Throwable, i.e. an exception.
+The closure "getStackTraceString()" requires a parameter of type java.lang.Throwable, i.e. an exception.

 Snippet